themill/wiz/doc/configuration.rst

 .. note::

-    Logging configuration should adhere to :ref:`Configuration dictionary schema
+    Logging configuration should adhere to the
-    <logging-config-dictschema>`.
+    :ref:`Configuration dictionary schema <logging-config-dictschema>`.